Five decades ago, the Delaware legislature asked the University of Delaware to establish a

 the University of Delaware and staffed exclusively by UD faculty, opened its doors in 1967.
 The Parallel Program gave students in southern Delaware the

 opportunity to take their first two years of college in Georgetown at a substantially reduced tuition rate, after which they could relocate to the Newark campus to complete a four-year degree.
 By 1971, the Parallel

 Program had expanded to the DTCC campus in Wilmington and to the Terry Campus in Dover by

 1985.
 Now located in the UD Downtown Center in Wilm three satellite campuses, the program offered a pathway to a four-year degree for students in Sussex, Kent, and New Castle counties.

 In 2005, the Parallel Program became the UD Associate in Arts Program (AAP).
 Although it is similar to the Parallel Program in many ways, the AAP provides additional key benefits and opportunities: Like the Parallel Program, the AAP offers UD courses, taught exclusively by UD faculty, in small classes on Delaware Tech campuses throughout the state.
 However, students in the AAP earn an associate's degree after earning 60 credits in the core courses that are required of all UD undergrads.
 The AAP offers a pathway for future teachers in the Elementary Teacher Education (ETE) Program at our Georgetown and Wilmington campuses.
 Students interested in nursing can take advantage of our dual-admissions partnership with Beebe Healthcare's Margaret H. Rollins School of Nursing, a program available at our Georgetown campus.

-As the program continues to grow, a quality University of Delaware education is now more accessible than ever.
-The faculty and staff of the AAP are proud to continue this tradition of educational success for students across the state.
+The AAP continues to grow, making a quality University of Delaware education more accessible than ever.
+The faculty and staff of the AAP are proud to continue our tradition of educational excellence for students across the state.